 Where a company director has been furloughed, he or she is allowed to carry out particular duties to fulfil the statutory obligations they owe to the company, to the extent that it is reasonable and necessary to do so.
-The Direction provides that this has a narrow meaning and only covers work undertaken to fulfil a duty or other obligation arising under an Act of Parliament relating to the filing of company accounts or provision of other information relating to the administration of the company.
-They are not allowed to carry out normal duties designed to generate revenue or provide services to, or on behalf of, the company.
+This has a narrow meaning and only covers work undertaken to fulfil a duty or other obligation arising under an Act of Parliament relating to the filing of company accounts or provision of other information relating to the administration of the company.
+The Second Direction also provides that furloughed directors are able to undertake activities related to making claims under the Scheme in respect of company employees and making salary payments to company employees.
+Aside from these limited exceptions, directors are not allowed to carry out normal duties designed to generate revenue or provide services to, or on behalf of, the company.